Sean Couturier: 2011–2014

 Couturier's second season with the Flyers was delayed due to the 2012–13 NHL lockout, as owners and the NHL Players' Association disputed over a new collective bargaining agreement.
 Despite the NHL lockout, the AHL started its 2012–13 season on time, and both Couturier and fellow 2011–12 rookie Brayden Schenn spent time playing for the Adirondack Phantoms, the Flyers' AHL affiliate, as they waited for the NHL to resume play.
 In 31 games with the Phantoms, Couturier scored 10 goals and 18 assists.
-The NHL season, when it resumed, was shortened to 48 regular-season games.
+The NHL season, when it resumed, was shortened to 48 regular season games.
 The Flyers stumbled out of the gate, going 2–6 in their first eight matches of the year.
 They did not recover as the season went on, finishing with a 23–22–3 record and missing the playoffs.
-Many of the team's struggles were attributed to offseason roster moves, with the loss of free agents Jaromir Jagr and Matt Carle, as well as the absence of a dependable backup goaltender for Ilya Bryzgalov.
+Many of the team's struggles were attributed to off-season roster moves, with the loss of free agents Jaromír Jágr and Matt Carle, as well as the absence of a dependable backup goaltender for Ilya Bryzgalov.
 Couturier, however, experienced a sophomore slump, dropping from third among the team in goals scored to ninth and winning only 43.5 per cent of his face-offs.
 He dropped to four goals and 15 points in 46 games of the lockout-shortened season.

 On July 20, 2013, the Flyers signed Couturier to a two-year, $3.5 million contract extension.
 The Flyers' head coach, Peter Laviolette, was abruptly fired three games into the 2013–14 NHL season.
 ESPN speculated that part of the decision behind the firing was a concern that Couturier and Schenn, who were supporting rising star centre Giroux, were not developing as anticipated.
 Laviolette's replacement, Craig Berube, pushed Giroux and Couturier's ice time throughout the season, telling reporters, "I like to keep the forwards to less than 20 minutes in a game as a rule, but I've always made exceptions for Giroux and Couturier."
 When the Flyers acquired Steve Downie from the Colorado Avalanche in the fall, he was placed on the third line to wing Couturier and Read.
 Couturier saw an almost immediate improvement after being paired with Downie; the line scored a combined 25 points in a 10-game span, and Couturier told The Philadelphia Inquirer that Downie was "a big part of the success of our line".
 By the end of the season, Couturier had reached a career-high 39 points, including 13 goals.
 The Flyers appeared in the 2014 Stanley Cup playoffs, but were eliminated by the New York Rangers in the first round.